keeptrain/keeptrain/README.md

 ## Hi there 👋
 My name is Gilang (he/him)

-- 🌱 I’m currently learning Mobile and Backend Development
+- 🌱 I’m Mobile and Backend Developer
 - ❤️ Favorite language: Kotlin!
 - 📫 How to reach me: